modelscope/FunASR/docs/migration_from_whisper.md

   -F response_format=verbose_json
 ```

-If you want a repeatable container smoke test, start from `examples/openai_api/docker-compose.yml` and verify it with `BASE_URL=http://localhost:8000 bash examples/openai_api/smoke_test.sh`.
+If you want a repeatable folder-level benchmark, run [`examples/migration/benchmark_funasr.py`](../examples/migration/benchmark_funasr.py) to produce `results.jsonl` and `summary.md` for your own audio set.
+For a container smoke test, start from `examples/openai_api/docker-compose.yml` and verify it with `BASE_URL=http://localhost:8000 bash examples/openai_api/smoke_test.sh`.

 ## Quality and speed checklist